 - $650,000 Defective Chair Causes Severe Neck Injury

 - $401,213 Client Discovers Uneven Floors At Their Newly Built Home

 - $375,000 Young Client Bit On Her Lip By Neighbor’s Dog.

 Were Your Constitutional Rights Violated by Police in Charleston?

 The 4th Amendment of the Constitution is found in the Bill of Rights.
 This amendment prohibits unreasonable searches and seizures, arbitrary arrests, and is the basis by which search warrants, wiretaps, police surveillance actions, and other police actions, are approved (or disapproved) by a judge.

 Unfortunately, this does not mean that law enforcement is not capable of overstepping the law.
-If you have been arrested and charged with a crime, with your property searched and items seized without a search warrant, and no probable cause, it is critical that you contact an attorney to help you fight for justice and fair play, under the law.
+If you have been arrested and charged with a crime in Charleston, with your property searched and items seized without a search warrant, and no probable cause, it is critical that you contact an attorney to help you fight for justice and fair play, under the law.

 I represent clients the way I would want to be treated: with respect, honesty, and a commitment toward great results.”